Cathode Active Materials are critical to the energy transition

 EVM understands the need for bespoke formulations of CAM, which are subject to strict quality specifications.

-Cathode chemistries will differentiate by energy density required for specific applications.
-Independent market studies and analysis by our market research partner, Benchmark Mineral Intelligence (BMI), report two dominant cathode chemistries for rechargeable lithium-ion batteries over the next 20 years: high energy density CAM containing lithium, nickel, cobalt and manganese (NCM); and lower energy density CAM containing lithium, iron (Fe) and phosphate (LFP) and lithium, manganese, iron (Fe) and phosphate (LMFP).
+EVM has a broad range of cathode chemistries that will differentiate by energy density required for specific applications.
+Independent market studies and analysis by our market research partner, Benchmark Mineral Intelligence (BMI), report two dominant cathode chemistries for rechargeable lithium-ion batteries over the next 20 years: high energy density CAM; and lower energy density CAM.

-Developing a secure and transparent supply of localised CAM from directly within the European market enables electric vehicle and battery cell manufacturers to meet ‘Rules of Origin’ regulatory demands for the geopolitical alignment of supply chains.
+Developing a secure and transparent supply of localised battery materials from directly within the European market enables electric vehicle and battery cell manufacturers to meet ‘Rules of Origin’ regulatory demands for the geopolitical alignment of supply chains.